Unlike table service and quick service DDP credits which can be easily maximized, snack credits require a little more work and research.

 5. Ice Cream Cookie Sandwiches

 The main difference between these ice cream sandwiches and the ones you’ll find at all the ice cream carts throughout the parks is that these are made right in front of you.
 This basically means they’ll take two soft, fresh baked cookies and then fill it with the ice cream of your choice.
-You can typically find these at Sleep Hollow and Electric Umbrella at Magic Kingdom, just to name a few.

 Or if you’re feeling a little more French, you can get yourself a strawberries and cream macaroon ice cream sandwich which consists of a strawberry macaroon filled with vanilla creme ice cream.
 You can find this delight at L’Artisan de Glaces at Epcot.
 And as an added bonus, it’s also gluten free!